hpb-htw/wikinary-eintopf/README.md

 A Complement for the Visual Studio Code Extension „dxtionary“ extension.

 This tool is used in „dxtionary“ to access German Wiktioanry in form of a Sqlite Database.

-To create the Sqlite Databse, this tool needs a CSV file, which is the output of the sibling project `de-wiktionary-parser`.
-See `de-wiktionary-parser/README.md` to get Information how to create such a CSV File.
-(CSV is just a convention, it does NOT use a `,` to separate columns, but uses the token `<separator>`.)
+* To make a CSV Version of the German Wiktionary dump file read `de-wiktionary-parser/README.md`
+* To make a Sqlite Database file from the CSV file read `dxtionary-db/README.md`

 ## Install
 To install just do